-This annual report suggests that COR trainees are largely satisfied with the COR training and find it to be useful.
-In areas where deficits in knowledge existed prior to the training, we observed improvements.
-We also observed some significantly improved attitudes and perceptions at posttest, as well as some evidence for improved behavioral intentions for desired activities (such as carrying naloxone).
+As with previous reports, the 2024 annual report suggests that COR trainees are largely satisfied with the COR training and find it to be useful.
+In some areas where deficits in knowledge existed prior to the training, we observed improvements.
+We also observed some significantly improved attitudes and perceptions at posttest, as well as some evidence for improved behavioral intentions for desired activities.
 There is also evidence that the training successfully builds awareness of the PulsePoint mobile app.